FLwolfy/BindGen-CS/README.md

 BindGen-CS is a code generation toolkit for native interop, focused on generating C# bindings from C/C++ headers and generating C bridges from C++ APIs.
 With proper configurations, this code-generation tool allows you to output a **SINGLE-FILE** bindings.

-This project is a **modified version of a forked [HexaGen](https://github.com/HexaEngine/HexaGen) codebase**, adapted and extended for the BindGen-CS workflow and architecture.
+This project is a modified derivative of a fork of [HexaGen](https://github.com/HexaEngine/HexaGen).
+It has been adapted and extended with a focus on a streamlined, single-file-oriented workflow.
+Contributions are welcome ⭐.
+Feel free to open issues or submit pull requests if you encounter problems or have suggestions.

 ## Features